-"Athens Greece cruise - cruise visitors tips for planning your transportation and how to maximize your time in Athens"
+"Athens Greece cruise - must know tips for planning your transportation, best shore excursions and how to maximize your time in Athens"

-Every Athens Greece cruise always sets off a very special atmosphere on board every Mediterranean cruise ship… it spurs both the joy of life and a great air of expectation and respect before visiting one of the birthplaces of Western Civilization!
+Every Athens Greece cruise always sets off a very special atmosphere on board Mediterranean cruise ships… it spurs both joy of life and a great air of expectation and respect before visiting one of the birthplaces of Western Civilization!

 The joy of life it awakens in everyone always results in those goofy toga parties, buzuki bands playing in the central atrium of the ship, and cruisers going crazy whenever they hear that Zorba the Greek song!